 It’s important to set aside time to dedicated study and revision.
 You may have felt that your training left you with little time to study.
-If this is the case then once your placement is complete, you will have more time to organise a revision timetable
+If this is the case, it may be useful to create a revision plan.

 If you feel lost or don’t know where to begin, there are a number of revision sites that can help trainees to prepare.
 Many of these sites offer free trials which can help you to decide which best fits your revision needs.
 Here are some suggestions to get you started:-

 Exam stress can affect trainees in a variety of ways.
 If you think that exam stress may negatively impact your performance, you could consider learning a coping technique, for example, mindfulness.
 According to the NHS, studies have found that mindfulness programmes, can bring about reductions in stress and improvements in mood.